DeborahOgunlade/Securing-the-Cloud-AWS-/README.md

 # Securing-the-Cloud-AWS-

-Creating IAM Users on AWS while following The Security Policy
+## Getting Stared with AWS Account And Creating Users With Security Best Pratises